You are currently browsing the category archive for the ‘Playing Card Divination’ category.

 Madam Morrow cards first came out some time after the death of an infamous fortune-teller (arrested many times) who worked in New York and Philadelphia.
 She described herself thusly in an advertisement:

 The first edition, mentioned in the Uniform Trade List of July 1867 as Madam Morrow’s Fortune Telling Cards, was an exact replica of the German Kunst-Comptoir, Berlin deck of 1854.
-(They were also published by McLoughlin as Madam Le Normand’s Mystic Cards of Fortune.)
+(They were also published by McLoughlin as Madam Le Normand’s Mystic Cards of Fortune in a simple b&w printing – see Wehman Bros deck below.)
 In 1886 a new edition was copyrighted – a beautifully etched masterpiece!
 Note that the Court Cards have been redone to match those found in contemporary playing card decks.
 An oddity of this deck, which influenced a few other decks, is that three of the Queens are switched from their normal Lenormand card placements.
 Crossroads should be the Queen of Diamonds (originally Bells) instead of Spades, while the Queen of Spades should be Bouquet and the Queen of Hearts, Stork.
 All the other cards are correct.
 The booklet is only in English, but it is an exact translation of the standard German instruction sheet.
 The illustrations on the boxes changed frequently.
 The deck is a standard poker size.

 Mlle.
 Lenormand’s L’Oracle and Appendix: 36 Illuminated Cards with English and German Description for sale by Fitzgerald Publishing Corporation, 18 Vesey St., New York (circa 1916+).